qingwang237/IMG2ASCII/README.rst

 ========

 It's a small http serivce built upon Flask, Pillow and Numpy.
 It converts images (png/jpg/bmp) to their ASCII version.

-To use the service, user should post their binary image file to /upload URL and the converted image will be returned as JSON.
+To use the service, user should POST their binary image file to '/upload' and the converted image will be returned as JSON.

 To get a basic feeling of its function, user can go to the project folder and run the demo as (change the url if the http service is not running locally)::